-At June 30, 2022, SDRS is 100.10% funded and, accordingly, has a net pension asset.
-The proportionate share of the components of the net pension asset of the South Dakota Retirement System as of the measurement period ending June 30, 2022, and reported by the City of Ipswich as of December 31, 2022, are as follows:
+At June 30, 2023, SDRS is 100.10% funded and, accordingly, has a net pension asset.
+The proportionate share of the components of the net pension asset of the South Dakota Retirement System as of the measurement period ending June 30, 2023, and reported by the City of Ipswich as of December 31, 2023, are as follows:

-Proportionate share of total pension liability \$ 1,606,330 Less proportionate share of net position restricted for pension benefits 1,607,405

-Proportionate share of net pension liability (asset) \$ (1,075)
+Proportionate share of total pension liability Less proportionate share of net position restricted for pension benefits \$ 1,662,807 1,663,927 Proportionate share of net pension liability (asset) (1.120)

-The net pension liability (asset) was measured as of June 30, 2022, and the total pension liability (asset) used to calculate the net pension liability (asset) was based on a projection of the City's share of contributions to the pension plan relative to the contributions of all participating entities.
-At June 30, 2022, the City's proportion was 0.0113790%, which is an increase of 0.0018530% from its proportion measured as of June 30, 2021.
+At December 31, 2023, the City disclosed a liability (asset) of (\$1,120) for its proportionate share of the net pension liability (asset).
+The net pension liability (asset) was measured as of June 30, 2023, and the total pension liability (asset) used to calculate the net pension liability (asset) was based on a projection of the City's share of contributions to the pension plan relative to the contributions of all participating entities.
+At June 30, 2023, the City's proportion was 0.0114750%, which is an increase of 0.0000960% from its proportion measured as of June 30, 2022.
+The City's proportionate share net pension liability (asset) is not reported in financial statements shown under the modified cash basis of accounting.